 Above all, walking is one of the exercises that have more overall benefits for your health.
 Here are some ways in which walking is good for your health:

-- It reduces stress and improves your sleep.
+It reduces stress and improves your sleep.
 Walking is a great way to clear your head, and it is proven that exercise drastically improves people's mental health.
 Studies have also shown that people who walk regularly are less likely to have insomnia, and tend to sleep better than those who don't.

-- It increases bone strength.
+It increases bone strength.
 Walking can increase bone mass, and therefore is very beneficial for those who are prone to arthritis.
 People who walk often are also less likely to suffer fractures.

-- It improves circulation.
+It improves circulation.
 Perhaps one of the best impacts that walking has on our health.
 Walking improves circulation and gets the blood flowing.
 This means that it reduces blood pressure and the risk of suffering a stroke.

 This is the perfect day to start a walking routine.
 Like with every form of exercise, the hardest part is starting.
-But if you make the effort to walk every day, you'll see you'll enjoy it and even crave it, and as a bonus, you'll improve your mood and health.
+But if you make an effort to walk every day, you'll see you'll enjoy it and even crave it, and as a bonus, you'll improve your mood and health.

 Here are some ways to help you start walking more regularly:

-- Park further away than you would normally.
+Park further away than you would usually.
 Whether you're going shopping, eating out, or just going to work, parking a bit further away from your destination is a great way to get your steps in.
 You can also do it if you use public transportation.
 Just get off one or two stops earlier than your usual stop.

-- Instead of catching up with your friends over a coffee or a drink, invite them to join you for a stroll in the park.
+Instead of catching up with your friends over a coffee or a drink, invite them to join you for a stroll in the park.

 This is a hard one, but try to skip the elevator for the stairs.

-- If you live close to the center of your town, leave the car at home and do your errands on foot.
+If you live close to the center of your town, leave the car at home and do your errands on foot.

-- Encourage your family to start walking as well by taking a family stroll after dinner instead of sitting in front of the TV.
+Encourage your family to start walking as well by taking a family stroll after dinner instead of sitting in front of the TV.